 One of the biggest hurdles for people who want to go forward with delivering vaginally after two C-sections is that it can be hard to find a provider who is up to date with the VBA2C facts and statistics and will truly support them.

 In Northern Virginia and Metro DC, some medical care providers support vaginal birth after two and even three Cesarean deliveries.

 Homebirth may be an option.

 The American College of Obstetricians and Gynecologists recommends that TOLAC occur only in the hospital.
 However, no significant research shows that VBAC is less safe when attempted in a supported home or birth center environment.
 At least one analysis suggests that parents birthing at home experience less medical intervention and fewer Cesarean births.
-Some midwives support HBAC (Home Birth After Cesarean) and can help you decide if this option is right for you.
+Most midwives in the Northern Virginia and DC area support HBAC (Home Birth After Cesarean) and can help you decide if this option is right for you.